voschezang/coding-handbook/product-management.md

 Also see [requirements-engineering](requirements-engineering.md).

-The product backlog is a list of future work.
+A product backlog is a list of future work.
 Ideally it is prioritized.
 Each item is usually treated as a small project.
 Higher priority items can be fully formalized, while the rest of the items can be rough drafts.
 This low-priority section of the backlog can be treated as an "option pool".

 Items can be grouped together in two ways:

 - By goal.
 E.g. a sequence of tasks with a single purpose.
-- By type.
+- By theme.
 E.g. individual, independent tasks that happen to be similar.
 E.g. improving `adaptability, user-experience, efficiency, security`.